maxking/lazr.config/lazr/config/docs/usage.rst

     >>> 'section-4' in schema
     False

-A SectionSchema can be retrieved from the schema using the [] operator
+A SectionSchema can be retrieved from the schema using the ``[]`` operator.

     >>> section_schema_1 = schema['section_1']
-    >>> section_schema_1.name
+    >>> print(section_schema_1.name)
-    'section_1'
+    section_1

-A SectionNotFound error is raised if the name does not match any of the SectionSchemas.
+A ``SectionNotFound`` error is raised if the name does not match any of the sections.

     >>> section_schema_app_a = schema['section_3.app_a']
     >>> schema['section-4']
     Traceback (most recent call last):
       ...
-    NoSectionError: ...
+    configparser.NoSectionError: ...

-Processes often require resources like databases or vhosts that have a common category of keys.
+Processes often require resources like databases or virtual hosts that have a common category of keys.
 The list of all category names can be retrieved via the categories attribute.

     >>> schema.category_names
-    ['section_3', 'section-2']
+    ['section-2', 'section_3']

-The list of SchemaSections that share common category can be retrieved using getByCategory().
+The list of SchemaSections that share common category can be retrieved using ``getByCategory()``.

     >>> all_section_3 = schema.getByCategory('section_3')
     >>> for section_schema in sorted(all_section_3, key=attrgetter('name')):